A project is an entity that holds various resources. All resources in a project are equal in terms of the

 |editor||All viewer permissions, plus permissions to create, edit & delete the cluster.Editors are not allowed to delete a project.
 Editors are not allowed to interact with members of a project (UserProjectBinding).Editors are not allowed to interact with service accounts (user)|

-A service account is a special type of user account that belongs to the Kubermatic project, instead of to an individual
+A service account is a special type of user account that belongs to the KKP project, instead of to an individual

 end-user.
-A service accounts are considered as project’s resource.
+A service account is considered as project’s resource.
 Only the owner of a project can create and update a

 service account.
 There is no need to create new groups for service accounts.
 It’s assigned to one of the already defined